profsmith89/ctps/_sources/chap04.md

     main()
 ```

-This script uses Python's `requests` library, which is described as "[an elegant and simple HTTP library for Python, built for human beings."](https://requests.readthedocs.io/en/master/) This library is not part of Python's standard library, and you may have to follow a few steps explained in the library's documentation to get it installed for your use.
+This script uses Python's `requests` library, which is described as "an elegant and simple HTTP library for Python, built for human beings."[^fn5] This library is not part of Python's standard library, and you may have to follow a few steps explained in the library's documentation to get it installed for your use.
 Once installed, the API provided by this library makes it very simple to complete the middle two steps of our pseudocode, as illustrated by the single `requests.get` call on line 13.

 This call and its returned result hide all the hard and confusing parts of communicating across whatever network is connected to your computer.
-Lines 8-9 do a small amount of string-processing work to set up the parameter to this call.[^fn3] Lines 16-19 inspect the object returned by `requests.get` to determine whether Wikipedia understood our question.
+Lines 8-9 do a small amount of string-processing work to set up the parameter to this call.[^fn6] Lines 16-19 inspect the object returned by `requests.get` to determine whether Wikipedia understood our question.

 ```{admonition} You Try It
 Run the `qweb1.py` and it will respond that it successfully talked to a Wikipedia server.
 You may need to install the `requests` package.